How to Eliminate Excess Sugar from Your Body

 The Best Breakfasts Are Packed with Energy

 Drink this instead of sugary beverages

-Prepare your own detox water with one of these fruits: grapefruits, cranberries, strawberries or oranges.
-Cut up your fruit of choice and place it in a jug.
+Prepare your own detox water with grapefruits, cranberries, strawberries, or oranges.
+Cut up the fruit of your choice and place it in a jug.
 Add fresh rosemary or mint and fill the jug with ice and water.
 Drink daily.

 Drink sugarless herbal tea 3 times a day.